akaysh/akaysh.github.io/_pages/portfolio.md

 ---

-I am a graduate student in College of Information and Computer Sciences at University of Massachusetts Amherst, and I am also working as a software developer at Intuit IDC (TurboTax Desktop Team).
+I am a graduate student in College of Information and Computer Sciences at University of Massachusetts Amherst.I also worked as a software developer at Intuit IDC (TurboTax Desktop Team) from Aug 2017 to July 2021.
 I did my bachelors (B.Tech) from National Institute of Technology, Karnataka with a major in Information Technology.
 I like to solve real world problems with computer programming.
 My interests lie in the field of Artificial Intelligence viz.
 Machine Learning, Deep Learning, Natural Language Processing and Reinforcement Learning.
 I like to contribute to Open Source projects in my free time.

 ### Resume

-Here is the google drive link to my [resume](https://drive.google.com/file/d/1xoARHDJC6wy8iSXX5_2RqAcwA26E5hdw/view?usp=sharing).
+Here is the link to my [resume](https://akaysh.github.io/assets/Akshay_Sharma_s_Resume_long__Latest_.pdf).

 ### Publications